vedph/cadmus_core/Doc/core.md

 public void Get_CommentLayerPart_Ok()
 {
     Type t = GetProvider().Get(
-        net.fusisoft.token-text-layerfr.net.fusisoft.comment);
+        "net.fusisoft.token-text-layer:fr.net.fusisoft.comment");

-    Assert.Equal(typeof(TokenTextLayerPartCommentLayerFragment), t);
+    Assert.Equal(typeof(TokenTextLayerPart<CommentLayerFragment>), t);
 }
 ```

-As you can see, when requesting a comment layer part we get a closed generic type combining the generic token-based text layer part (`TokenTextLayerPartT`) with the comment layer fragment (`CommentLayerFragment`).
+As you can see, when requesting a comment layer part we get a closed generic type, combining the generic token-based text layer part (`TokenTextLayerPartT`) with the comment layer fragment (`CommentLayerFragment`).

 For instance, the MongoDB repository instantiates parts from a JSON text representing them (`content`) like this